firebase/geofire-js/README.md

 #### GeoCallbackRegistration.cancel()

-Cancels this `GeoCallbackRegistration` so that it no longer fires its callback.
-This has no effect on any other callback registration you may have created.
+Cancels this callback registration so that it no longer fires its callback.
+This has no effect on any other callback registrations you may have created.

 ```JavaScript
 // This example stops listening for new keys entering the query once the